Share this article:

 Huttopia La Clarée and Huttopia Vallouise

-Huttopia offers campsites with camping pitches, furnished tents, mobile homes, wooden cabins and more.
-Both Vallouise and La Clarée offer a bread service for breakfast, bicycle hire, a restaurant serving pizzas and pancakes, for example, and you can enjoy a drink at the bar.
+Huttopia offers campsites with camping pitches, equipped tents as well as mobile homes, wooden cottages and more.
+Both on Vallouise as La Clarée you have bread service for breakfast, bike rental, a restaurant serving pizza and pancakes, for example, and you can have a drink at the bar.

 There's a heated pool at both campsites.
 You can also find several activities such as table tennis, jeu de boules and a football/basketbalcourt.
 In Vallouise, there's a tenniscourt and a volleyballfield you can use.
 There's also a washing machine and a dryer at your disposal.